Silent vāv: Historical development

-The silent vāv occurs only in words of Iranian origin, and is not present in any Turkic or Arabic loanwords that entered the language.
-Words in Middle Persian containing the labialised voiceless velar fricative /fa/ preceding a long vowel developed such that the sound underwent delabialization and simply became the voiceless velar fricative /fa/.
-In cases where it preceded the short near-open front unrounded vowel /fa/ it delabialised and took on the sound of the close-mid back rounded vowel /fa/, evolving from /fa/ to /fa/.
-Despite this, the written language continues to reflect the old standards of pronunciation, hence the silent vāv remains written.
-These linguistic evolutions did not take place in certain areas of Greater Iran, and thus certain dialects do not have the silent vāv as a feature.
+The silent wāw occurs only in words of Iranian origin, and is not present in any Turkic or Arabic loanwords that entered the language.
+Words in Middle Persian (as well as in the Early New Persian) containing the labialised voiceless velar fricative /fa/ preceding a long vowel developed such that the sound underwent delabialization and simply became the voiceless velar fricative /fa/ (this started around the onset of the Classical Persian).
+In cases where it preceded the short open front unrounded vowel /fa/ (in Iranian, Afghan and Tajiki Persian alike, near-open front unrounded vowel /fa/) it delabialised and took on the sound of the close back rounded vowel /fa/ (in Iranian Persian accent, close-mid back rounded vowel /fa/), evolving from /fa/ to /fa/ (and in Iranian Persian, to /fa/).
+Despite this, the written language continues to reflect the old standards of pronunciation; hence the silent wāw remains written.
+These linguistic evolutions did not take place in certain areas of Greater Iran (as well as to a certain extent in the Indian subcontinent, usually somewhat preserved in the orthographies of the Indian languages using the Brahmic scripts).
+Thus, certain dialects do not have the silent wāw as a feature.

 In poetry

-Historically, sometimes poetic usages of the silent vāv did not follow the traditional literary rules and guidelines.
+Historically, sometimes poetic usages of the silent wāw did not follow the traditional literary rules and guidelines.
 This can be seen in the following poem by Sa'adi in his Bustan book: